 At 3,219 sq mi / 8,336 sq km, Crete is more than double the size of the second largest island, Euboea.
 Not heard of Euboea?
-Me neither so I researched it.
+Same.

 Euboea is separated from the Greek mainland by a narrow straight and is considered part of the mainland even though it is technically an island.

-When we compare Greek islands as we typically think of them – isolated out in the middle of the sea – then Crete is a monster compared to third and fourth largest islands, Lesbos and Rhodes, respectively.
+When we compare Greek islands, as we typically think of them – isolated out in the middle of the sea – then Crete is a monster compared to the third and fourth largest islands, Lesbos and Rhodes, respectively.

 |Island||Sq mi||Sq km|

 The first thing you notice when looking at a map of Crete is that it is a long and skinny island with three main towns: Chania, Rethymno, and Heraklion.
 All three towns are located on the north shore of the island and connected by a national “highway”.

-What you don’t quite gather from the map is the geography of the island.
-It is mountainous and has the longest gorge in Europe!
+What you can’t quite gather from the map is the geography of the island.
+It is mountainous!
 I don’t normally think of the Greek islands when I think of hiking destinations but Crete is definitely a hiking destination.